-(b) New Accounting Standards and Interpretations continued
+(b) New Accounting Standards and Interpretations (cont)

-Reference Title Summary Application date of standard Application date for Group AASB 2012-5 Amendments to Australian Accounting Standards arising from Annual Improvements 2009-2011 Cycle AASB 2012-5 makes amendments resulting from the 2009-2011 Annual Improvements Cycle.
-The standard addresses a range of improvements, including the following: Repeat application of AASB 1 is permitted (AASB 1).
-Clarification of the comparative information requirements when an entity provides a third balance sheet (AASB 101 Presentation of Financial Statements).
+AASB 2012-5 Amendments to Australian Accounting Standards arising from Annual Improvements 2009-2011 Cycle AASB 2012-5 makes amendments resulting from the 2009-2011 Annual Improvements Cycle.
+The standard addresses a range of improvements, including the following: ▶ Repeat application of AASB 1 is permitted (AASB 1) ▶ Clarification of the comparative information requirements when an entity provides a third balance sheet (AASB 101 Presentation of Financial Statements).
 1 January 2013 1 July 2013 AASB 9 Financial Instruments AASB 9 addresses classification, measurement and derecognition of financial assets.
-1 January 2015 1 July 2015
+1 Jan 2015 1 July 2015